The above information provide pertanent information for anyone wishing to steward at sanctioned competitions.

 What is required:

-Above is a link to the Stewards information pack (which will be updated on a regular basis), and all you have to do is read this pack and answer the 10 questions at the end that relate to the stewards (ie: Inbound, box and line steward positions) then forward your answers to the firstname.lastname@example.org for marking by our supervisory judge.
-If you pass this questionaire you will receive a laminated card with your name on it stating that you are now a ticketed steward.
-This means you may be called on at competitions to ensure the best person is there for the job.
+Above is a link to the Stewards information pack, and all you have to do is read this pack and answer the 10 questions at the end that relate to the stewards (ie: Inbound, box and line steward positions) then forward your answers to the [email protected] for marking by our supervisory judge.
 You must complete this step before you can move on to the timekeepers ticket.

 Below is an explanation of what our junior members are eligible to do: